SysKitTeam/docs-point/storage-management/storage-management-overview.md

 ![Storage Metrics Report in Point](../.gitbook/assets/optimize-storage-storage-metrics-report-point.png)

-{% hint style="information" %}

-**Please note**: the Cleanup File Versions action cannot be fully completed across all locations, so it is currently unavailable for multi-geo.

-{% endhint %}

 Along with the Storage Metrics report, you can access the following Storage reports:
 * [Site Storage Metrics](../storage-management/storage-reports.md#site-storage-metrics); shows site storage usage over time, along with an overview of all files (and types of files) stored on the site and the option to clean up older file versions.